Frank J. Murray (priest): Early life

 Murray attended St. John's School and then John Bapst Memorial High School.
 He is of French, English, and Irish descent.
 His father was active in Democratic politics.

 Career

 Maine House

 Murray attended the University of Maine at Orono where he received a bachelor's degree in mathematics.
-During his junior and senior years in 1969 and 1970, when he was 20 years old, he ran for a sear in the Maine House of Representatives.
+During his junior and senior years in 1969 and 1970, when he was 20 years old, he ran for a seat in the Maine House of Representatives.
 When elected, Murray was the youngest member of the House.
 Murray put off graduation for a semester to go to work at the state capital, and finished his degree in between sessions of the legislature.

 He was then reelected for a second term in the Maine House.
 In the House, Murray served on the education and reapportionment committees.
 Murray then ran for a seat in the Maine Senate in 1974 but was defeated by 163 votes.
 The following January he ran for Secretary of State, which is elected by the members of the House and Senate, but lost by a single vote.